xvinosi-github/eiffel/eiffel-vocabulary/EiffelServiceStoppedEvent.md

 --->

 # EiffelServiceStoppedEvent  (ServSto)
-The EiffelServiceDeployedEvent is to declare that a Service has been stopped.
+The EiffelServiceStoppedEvent is to declare that a Service has been stopped.

 ## Data Members